L-Azymm/Luqman-Aziem/README.md

 # Cryptography Class

 Welcome to my Cryptography coursework repository.
-This includes all assignments, lab works, tests, and personal notes for the CBS 23XX subject.
+This includes all assignments, lab works, tests, and personal notes for the CBS-2373 subject.

 ---